-The behavior of artificial intelligences algorithms (AIAs) is shaped by how they learn about their environment.
-We compare the prices generated by AIAs that use different learning protocols when there is market interaction.
-Asynchronous learning occurs when the AIA only learns about the return from the action it took.
-Synchronous learning occurs when the AIA conducts counterfactuals to learn about the returns it would have earned had it taken an alternative action.
-The two lead to markedly different market prices.
-When future profits are not given positive weight by the AIA, synchronous updating leads to competitive pricing, while asynchronous can lead to pricing close to monopoly levels.
-We investigate how this result varies when either counterfactuals can only be calculated imperfectly and/or when the AIA places a weight on future profits.
+The behavior of artificial intelligence (AI) algorithms is shaped by how they learn about their environment.
+We compare the prices generated by AIs that use different learning protocols when there is market interaction.
+Asynchronous learning occurs when the AI only learns about the return from the action it took.
+Synchronous learning occurs when the AI conducts counterfactuals to learn about the returns it would have earned had it taken an alternative action.
+The

+^{}An earlier version of this paper was circulated under the title, "Artificial Intelligence and Pricing: The Impact of Algorithm Design" and as NBER Working Paper 28535.
+We would like to thank participants in various seminars and conferences for their comments.
+Excellent research assistance was provided by Lorenzo Cattivelli, Masha Melkonyan and Kylie Toh.
+Contact information: johnasker@econ.ucla.edu, fersht@post.tau.ac.il and apakes@fas.harvard.edu two lead to markedly different market prices.
+When future profits are not given positive weight by the AI, (perfect) synchronous updating leads to competitive pricing, while asynchronous can lead to pricing close to monopoly levels.
+We investigate how this result varies when either counterfactuals can only be calculated imperfectly and/or when the AI places a weight on future profits.

-Key words: Artificial Intelligence, Reinforcement Learning, Experience Based Equilibrium, Bertrand, Repeated Games, Learning in Games, Collusion, Antitrust.
+Key words: Artificial Intelligence, Reinforcement Learning, Experience sion, Antitrust.

+Based Equilibrium, Bertrand, Repeated Games, Learning in Games, Collu-